Tuhin4042/Machine-Learning/Supervised Learning/Feature Selection Method/readme.md

 ## What is Feature Selection?

-**Feature selection** is the process of identifying and selecting a subset of relevant features (variables, predictors) from a larger set of available features in a dataset.
+**Feature selection** is the process of identifying and selecting a subset of relevant features (*variables, predictors*) from a larger set of available features in a dataset.
 It aims to improve the performance of machine learning models by retaining only the most informative features and removing redundant or irrelevant ones.

 ### Why is Feature Selection Required?

 1. **Improves Model Performance**:
    - Removing irrelevant or noisy features can lead to more accurate models, as the model can focus on the most significant data points.
-   - It reduces the risk of overfitting, where the model learns the noise in the training data instead of the underlying patterns.
+   - It reduces the risk of **overfitting**, where the model learns the noise in the training data instead of the underlying patterns.

 2. **Reduces Complexity**:
    - Fewer features lead to simpler models that are easier to understand and interpret.
-   - It decreases the computational cost and time required for training the model, making the process more efficient.
+   - It decreases the **computational cost** and time required for training the model, making the process more efficient.

 3. **Enhances Generalization**:
    - By eliminating less relevant features, models can generalize better to unseen data, improving their performance in real-world applications.